EDIorg/taxonomyCleanr/README.md

 # taxonomyCleanr

 Taxonomic data can be challenging to work with.
 Some of these challenges include incorrect spelling, use of non-accepted names, colloquial terms, synonyms, and generally ambiguity in what a taxa actually is.
-This R package helps you resolve taxonomic data to a taxonomic authority.
+This R package helps you solve some of these issues and resolve your taxonomic data to a taxonomic authority.

 ## Getting started